This section contains information about:

-See Configure your source Oracle database to learn how to configure this database so that Datastream can pull data from it into a destination.
+See Configure a source Oracle database to learn how to configure this database so that Datastream can pull data from it into a destination.

 Known limitations for using Oracle database as a source include:

-- Any tables that have more than 500 million rows can't be backfilled unless the following conditions are met:
+- A table that has more than 500 million rows can't be backfilled unless the following conditions are met: